A modern World Dilemma

 Both samples are sent to a lab, and the results will return a few days later.
-The lab results will show the actual values of the respective heavy metals in mcg of the substance in relation to the amount of creatinine.
+The lab results will show the actual values of the respective heavy metals in mcg of the substance relating to the amount of creatinine.
 Thus, we get a good relative measurement, unskewed by the water content of the sample.

 A good lab will give us different thresholds for both measurements, knowing that the second one was done when applying a chelation agent.
 We all have values elevated above the baseline threshold when using a chelation agent.
 Thus, we have to know what is right, average, or wholly out of range when detoxing using the chelation agent.

 Unfortunately, we cannot measure the absolute amount of heavy metal in our body.
 The test can only tell us how much we can drain from the body when applying chelation.
 It's like opening the faucet of a barrel.
 We can just say if and how much outflow we have.
 However, we cannot deduct the capacity of the barrel itself.